Information for Frequently Asked Questions;

-We are often asked how to go about hiring us to provide services at a wedding or event.
+Are you interested in hiring Disco Vinnie to provide services at a wedding or event.
 Here is an explanation of the process;

-It's best to start with an email inquiry including the following information: date, venue address, music start and stop times, number of guests, approximate schedule of events, any other equipment related details (like music in more than one room, music outside, etc). we will respond and let you know if the dates are available and then we will talk on the phone and finally meet to discuss details.
+How do I begin?
+It's best to start with an email inquiry including the following information: date, venue address, music start and stop times, number of guests, approximate schedule of events, any other equipment related details (like music in more than one room, music outside, etc). we will respond and let you know if the dates are available and then we will speak with you on the phone and finally meet to discuss details.

 What kind of DJ is Disco Vinnie?
 Most of our clients are seeking a DJ that is different than the “cheesy” wedding DJ.
-We’ve gotten the reputation for being “not cheesy” because we don’t give out toys, Hawaiian leis, or spend a lot of time on the mic “hyping” the crowd (unless this is by your request of course).
-Disco Vinnie is totally comfortable making any announcements you need, we let the music do the talking in most cases.
-You will also notice "The Chicken Dance", "Macarena", "Hokey Pokey" and "Cha Cha Slide" are not in our repertoire.
+Disco Vinnie has the reputation for being “not cheesy” because he doesn’t give out toys, Hawaiian leis, or spend a lot of time on the mic “hyping” the crowd (unless this is by your request of course).
+Disco Vinnie is totally comfortable making any announcements you need, but mostly he lets the music do the talking.
+You will also notice "The Chicken Dance", "Macarena", "Hokey Pokey" and "Cha Cha Slide" are not in his repertoire.
 Disco Vinnie has an extensive knowledge of music and sets the mood or gets the crowd moving by playing the right songs at the right time.
 Disco Vinnie mixes and matches the beats as he does in a nightclub environment.
 Every event is unique and Disco Vinnie joins forces with you to come up with a music plan that you will love which also has the flexibility to follow the vibe of the party.
 Disco Vinnie has thousands of tracks to choose from and can acquire just about anything.
-We are happy to add music that you provide in advance as well.
+He is happy to add music that you provide in advance as well.

 What kind of music does Disco Vinnie play?
 Clients often create a “must play” (ie: first dance, favorites etc.), “we like”, and “do not play” lists.
-Many use our music lists and add their own requests to it.
-We review the lists up front and call with questions and recommendations.
-We customize music just for you!
+Many use Disco Vinnie’s suggestions and add their own requests to it.
+Vinnie will review the lists up front and call with questions and recommendations.
+Disco Vinnie will customize music just for you!
 On the day of the event, Disco Vinnie pays close attention to the guests and makes sure everyone hears something they like and has a great time.
 Disco Vinnie generally does not take requests from your guests but will do so with your permission.
-Generally he won't repeat a song during an event.
+Generally he won't repeat a song during an event unless you request it.

 Our Equipment & Sound System

 Can you use the venue’s equipment?
-We prefer to use our own equipment because it is high quality, properly maintained and well known to us Sometimes, depending on the needs of the client, we bring my mixing gear only and use a venue’s sound system.
-If a venue has an existing DJ booth and sound system, and it is high quality, then we can use that as well as long as there is a knowledgeable venue staff person on hand to setup, monitor, and trouble-shoot their own equipment.
+We prefer to use our own equipment because it is high quality, properly maintained and well known to us.
+Sometimes, depending on the needs of the client, we bring the mixing gear only and will use a venue’s sound system.
+If a venue has an existing DJ booth and sound system and it is of good quality, then we can use that as well as long as there is a knowledgeable venue staff person on hand to setup, monitor, and trouble-shoot their own equipment.

-Do you have wireless misc?
-For our wedding, can you mic the officiant and both the bride and groom?
-Yes, we have 2 very reliable handheld wireless microphones.
+Do you have wireless mics?
+Yes!
+For a wedding, Disco Vinnie can mic your officiant but he generally does not mic the people to be wed.
 That being said, wireless misc are only as good as the signals they send and receive.
-For outdoor events, microphones will often cut in and out and generally this is totally beyond our control.
+For outdoor events, microphones will often cut in and out and this is totally beyond our control.
 It is best if the officiant can hold a handheld mic during the ceremony and also hold it while the couple says their vows (hand-held mics are more reliable than lavelier mics).
 If this won’t work we do have a lavlier microphone that the officiant can wear but the bride and groom will have to share a hand-held since we cannot mic them both individually (this would require them to wear a mic pack and where would the bride put it?).
 Disco Vinnie provides two wireless mics for toasts, guest speakers, guest singers or performers.

 Do you need to visit the venue in advance?
 Generally, it’s a good idea.
 If we have performed at the venue you have chosen then this is not usually necessary.

 What is your usual attire?
-This is totally up to you, the client.
+This is totally up to you.
 Disco Vinnie has performed in just about every look you can imagine (and some you can’t).
 Just let us know well in advance what your expectations are and they will be met.

 Do you provide your own assistants?
 Disco Vinnie generally works solo.
 On occasions when bringing extensive lighting or additional speakers an assistant will be provided (the quoted price will include this).